Heartburn Medication Recalls Due to Cancer Risk: Zantac Litigation Update

 - Contact Borgess Law at (567) 455-5955 or toll-free at (844) LAW-9144 for a free, confidential and no-obligation consultation if you believe you might have a potential claim.

-On September 13, 2019, the U.S. Food and Drug Administration (“FDA”) reported that some ranitidine medicines, including some products commonly known as the brand-name drug Zantac, contain a nitrosamine impurity called N-nitrosodimethylamine (“NDMA”), which is classified as a probable human carcinogen (a substance that could cause cancer).
-Since this time, there have been recalls of some ranitidine medicines containing unacceptable levels.
-Not all ranitidine medicines on the U.S. market have been recalled.
-Information about ranitidine recalls is available on the FDA’s ranitidine web page.
+The U.S. Food and Drug Administration’s April 1, 2020 announcement is the latest step in an ongoing investigation of a contaminant known as N-Nitrosodimethylamine (NDMA) in ranitidine medications (commonly known by the brand name Zantac).
+Previously, on September 13, 2019, the FDA reported that some ranitidine medicines, including some products commonly known as the brand-name drug Zantac, contain NDMA, which is classified as a probable human carcinogen (a substance that could cause cancer).
+Since this time, there have been recalls of various ranitidine medicines containing unacceptable levels.
+Now the FDA is sending letters to all manufacturers of ranitidine requesting they withdraw their products from the market.

 How we can help if you believe you may have a legal claim: